divipp/pandoc-haskell/pandocHaskell.md

     IO :: * -> *

-An `IO a` value can be seen as a *code of an interactive program* which returns an `a`-typed value when the program is executed.
+An `IO a` value can be seen as a *code of an interactive program* which returns an `a` value when the program is executed.

 We say **IO action** or just **action** instead of "code of an interactive program".